 Define Your Purpose

 Defining your purpose is essential whether your website is an eCommerce store or a blog that covers the latest and greatest trends in fashion.
 Consider the type of content you intend to produce and the overall purpose of your website.
 What does the future look like for your website?
 Do you intend to expand into additional topics and subjects as you garner an online following?
 Will you be making a profit with your website?
-If so, how do you intend to do so while still remaining relevant to your readers and loyal followers?
+If so, how do you intend to do so while remaining relevant to your readers and loyal followers?

 Consider the Audience You Want to Reach